Security-Onion-Solutions/securityonion-docs/production-deployment.rst

 #.
 When prompted, choose ``Yes, make changes!``.
 #.
 If you need to adjust any network settings manually (e.g. ``MTU``), you may edit ``/etc/network/interfaces`` before rebooting.
 #.
 When ready to reboot, click ``Yes, reboot!``.
 #.
-After rebooting, log back in and start the Setup wizard again (GUI if local, ``sosetup.conf`` CLI if remote).
+After rebooting, log back in and start the Setup wizard again the same as you did before.
 It will detect that you have already configured ``/etc/network/interfaces`` and will walk you through the rest of the configuration.
 #.
 Select ``Production Mode``.
 #.
 Select ``New`` or ``Existing`` (``New`` if this is a master or standalone, and ``Existing`` for forward, heavy, and storage nodes).